Illustration of a person with diabetes sitting at a table with a glucose meter nearby, looking toward a window with soft natural light

 Moderate non-proliferative DR

 More vessels become damaged and begin to leak.
-Dot and blot haemorrhages appear on the retina alongside hard exudates (deposits of leaked lipids).
+Dot and blot hemorrhages appear on the retina alongside hard exudates (deposits of leaked lipids).
 Vision may still be normal unless the leakage affects the central macula.
 Monitoring becomes more frequent and systemic risk factor control more important.

 Severe non-proliferative DR

 Many more vessels are blocked, depriving areas of retina of their blood supply.
 The retina responds by sending signals for new vessel growth.
 High risk of progressing to proliferative disease within a year.
-Treatment is often initiated here and close monitoring is essential.
+Treatment is often initiated here and close monitoring is important.

 Proliferative DR (PDR)

 Abnormal new blood vessels grow on the retinal surface and into the vitreous.
-These fragile vessels bleed easily, causing sudden vision loss from vitreous haemorrhage.
+These fragile vessels bleed easily, causing sudden vision loss from vitreous hemorrhage.
 Scar tissue can pull on the retina, leading to tractional retinal detachment.
 PDR requires prompt treatment and is sight-threatening.

 Diabetic Macular Edema